tatianegercina/FinTech/01-Lesson-Plans/08-Project-1/3/LessonPlan.md

 ## Overview

-The rest of this week is all project work days.
-Students should work in their groups to complete their projects while instructional staff rotates between groups to check on progress and offer assistance.
+The remainder of this week is all project work days.
+Students should work in their groups to complete their projects, while instructional staff rotates between groups to check on progress and offer assistance.

 ---